Style Guide

 Links to specific locations within a page -- "anchors"

-To define a location within a page to which you may jump directly, use the markup [[#name]].
+To define a location, or bookmark, within a page to which you may jump directly, use the markup [[#name]].
 This creates an "anchor" that uniquely identifies that location in the page.
 Then to have a link jump directly to that anchor, use one of

 • [[#name|link text]] within the same page, or